To-heeb/DSA-Bootcamp-Java/lectures/05-first-java-program/notes/literals.md

 Boolean literals are simple.
 There are only two logical values that a boolean value can have, true and false.
 The values of true and false do not convert into any numerical representation.
-The true literal in Java does not equal 1, nor does the false literal equal 0.
+**_The true literal in Java does not equal 1, nor does the false literal equal 0._**

-As you may know, in some other languages, including C/C++, strings are implemented as arrays of characters.
+**_As you may know, in some other languages, including C/C++/PHP, strings are implemented as arrays of characters.
 However, this is not the case in Java.
-Strings are actually object types.
+Strings are actually object types._**
 Because Java implements strings as objects, Java includes extensive string-handling capabilities that are both powerful and easy to use.

-The remainder a % b is defined such that (a / b) * b + a % b is always equal to a :
+The remainder a % b is defined such that (a / b) \* b + a % b is always equal to a :
 System.out.println(-15 % 2); // -1
 System.out.println(15 % -2); // 1